 The lane markings on the road used for the tests shall be in line with one of those described in Annex 3 of Regulation No. 130.
 The markings shall be in good condition and of a material conforming to the standard for visible lane markings.
 The lane marking layout used for the tests shall be recorded in the test report.

-The width of the lane shall be minimum [3.5m], for the purpose of the tests of this Annex.
+The width of the lane shall be minimum 3.5m, for the purpose of the tests of this Annex.

 The test shall be performed under visibility conditions that allow safe driving at the required test speed.